SecretSurfSpot/CV/README.md

 I’ve been told, by previous managers and peers, that I’m one of the most determined people they have ever met.

-My determination has taken me from being a double glazing installer, to completing a computer science degree and working for several blue chip companies as a software testing consultant, and on to becoming a full stack web developer; if you don’t give in, you’ll always win!
+My determination has taken me from being a double glazing installer, to completing a computing science degree and working for several blue chip companies as a software testing consultant, and on to becoming a full stack web developer; if you don’t give in, you’ll always win!

 #### Additional Skills